kritzcreek/pscid/README.md

 Some warnings carry a suggestion from the compiler (for example redundant imports). `pscid` will prompt you to press `s` inside the terminal window when it encounters such a warning, and automatically apply the suggestion for you.

-#### CAREFUL: This modifies the file in place.

-If something goes horribly wrong you might lose your uncommited changes.
-Commit often and trust in the types I guess...

 ### Demo